Dynamical Evolution of Quasi-Hierarchical Triples

 In terms of eccentricity, we will show below in appendix \ref{appendix: random walk stuff} that if the outer orbit's eccentricity is $e_{\rm out} \gtrsim 1-\sqrt{a_{\rm in}/a_{\rm out}}$, then the triple becomes quasi-hierarchical.
 If $e_{\rm out} \gtrsim 1-a_{\rm in}/a_{\rm out}$ the triple becomes unstable \citep{MardlingAarseth2001}.

 The quasi-hierarchical regime is distinct from other deviations from secularity, where, e.g., double averaging fails because the time-scale separation is not wide enough \citep{Luoetal2016,Grishin2018,Mangipudietal2022}.
-This can be corrected, yielding the Brown Hamiltonian \citep[e.g.][]{Luoetal2016,Will2021,Tremaine2023,Grishin2024,LeiGrishin2025a,LeiGrishin2025b}, but these studies still took $e_{\rm out}$ to be moderate, and kept higher-order terms in $\alpha \equiv a_{\rm in}/a_{\rm out}$.
+This can be corrected, yielding the Brown Hamiltonian \citep[e.g.][]{Luoetal2016,Will2021,Tremaine2023,Grishin2024,KleinKatz2024,LeiGrishin2025a,LeiGrishin2025b}, but these studies still took $e_{\rm out}$ to be moderate, and kept higher-order terms in $\alpha \equiv a_{\rm in}/a_{\rm out}$.
 The quasi-hierarchical regime here is distinct: the time-scale hierarchy is very wide, but on the other hand $e_{\rm out}$ is very high, too.
 As perturbers excite $e_{\rm out}$, one thus has three possibilities for the subsequent evolution, summarised in Table~\ref{tab:regimes}.

-As perturbers excite $e_{\rm out}$, one thus has three possibilities for the subsequent evolution, summarised in Table~\ref{tab:regimes}.
-The intermediate regime---the quasi-hierarchical one---has so far been ignored or subsumed into the secular one, but in fact the triple's evolution will be shown to be starkly different.